CodersSampling/flutter-rust-app-template/TEMPLATE.md

 1. Git: Go to the [official downloads page](https://git-scm.com/downloads)
 1. Python: This is needed to automate development process.
 Download it from the app store if your system doesn't provide a pre-installed version.
 It's also available at [official downloads page](https://www.python.org/downloads/).
 Make sure `python` is available in the path environment variable.
 Version 3.11 or higher is recommended.
+1. Protobuf: This is needed to generate schema code for communication between Dart and Rust.
+Refer to [related docs](https://grpc.io/docs/protoc-installation/) for installation guides.
+Make sure `protoc` is available in the path environment variable.
 1. Rust: Refer to the [official docs](https://doc.rust-lang.org/book/ch01-01-installation.html).
-Version 1.69 or higher is recommended.
 1. Flutter: Refer to the [official docs](https://docs.flutter.dev/get-started/install).
 Version 3.10 or higher is recommended.

 And then you can make sure that your system is ready for development in the terminal.